 LOSS OF INNOCENCE

-“And I realize, that although I prayed for my innocence and naivety back, I now have a deeper awareness in my own ability to make an educated decision based on what I want; although I wished to disappear from it all, I now see the strength I earn from fighting through; although I swore that no one would ever understand, I now have a better understanding for other victims; although I cursed the years I lost because of abuse, I now appreciate every moment of my life I have; although I wanted to hate a world with so much pain, I am surprised by how much love surrounds me.
+“And I realize, that although I prayed for my innocence and naivety back, I now have a deeper awareness in my own ability to make an educated decision based on what I want; although I wished to disappear from it all, I now see the strength I earn from fighting through; although I swore that no one would ever understand, I now have a better understanding for other victims; although I cursed the years I lost because of abuse, I now appreciate every moment of the life I have; although I wanted to hate a world with so much pain, I am surprised by how much love surrounds me.
 I am more than what someone tried to make me.
 I am more than just a girl left alone on her floor.
 I am more than an empty shell, a sleepless night, a silenced voice.
 I am more than what has happened to me.”

 “When we are old enough, we return ourselves to innocence, knowingly.
 Not like the innocence of childhood, but the wise, informed, innocence of aging.
 We dance anyway even when it’s not our music.
 We do silly things even when the silly places are closed and we’re tired and we have to be silly alone.
 We laugh at the light.
 We suspend disbelief.
 We make jokes in the dentist office.
 We return to innocence because innocence returns us to the newness of things, and we are at last old enough to receive the gifts of things, to delight in the delight of things given.
 Because innocence returns us to the surprise, the gift of the moment.
 We return to innocence and innocence receives us with joy, repays with joy the only-ness of this moment, this gift, this giver, this giving.”